 Advisor may discuss any alterations on deadlines with you due to extenuating circumstances.
 If there are changes to the final deadline, please contact your advisor.

 RESEARCH PAPER REQUIRED FORMAT

 NOTE: USE MLA STYLE GUIDELINES TO WRITE PAPER

-A GREAT and EASY-TO-USE site for MLA STYLE GUIDELINES: http://content.easybib.com/citation-guides/mla-format/ https://owl.english.purdue.edu/owl/resource/747/01/
+A GREAT and EASY-TO-USE site for MLA STYLE GUIDELINES: http://content.easybib.com/citation-guides/mla-format/ page, acknowledgments. etc.

 MLA Formatting and Style Guide